Illustration showing a skinny guy who gained too much fat while bulking.

 A good rule of thumb is to stop bulking before your waist circumference swells to 36 inches.
 The NIH recommends keeping your waist circumference under 40 inches (study).
 The idea is to make sure we aren’t accumulating too much visceral fat around our organs.
 So we can play it extra safe, stopping a few inches shy of that.

-Also, keep in mind that lifting weights, doing some cardio, eating a good bulking diet, and living a healthy lifestyle reduce the proportion of visceral fat we gain.
-A good bulking program not only gives us the health benefits of being stronger, fitter, and more muscular, it also helps ward off the harm of gaining fat.
-(More of the fat we gain is subcutaneous, which doesn’t have the same negative health implications, even if we gain a bit too much of it.)
+Also, keep in mind that lifting weights, doing some cardio, eating a good bulking diet, and living a healthy lifestyle reduces the proportion of visceral fat you gain.
+A good bulking program not only gives you the health benefits of being stronger, fitter, and more muscular, but it also helps ward off the harm of gaining fat.
+(More of the fat you gain will be subcutaneous, which isn’t nearly as harmful.)

 Should You Cut Before Bulking?